2020 DISTINGUISHED ABSTRACT PLENARY PRESENTATION WINNER

 Conclusion: VR training was more effective than a passive SG in our model of simulated tibia IMN for novice medical students.
 Virtual reality training may be a useful method to augment orthopaedic education.

-Efficacy of virtual reality in pain reduction in orthopedic pediatric patients measured by patient feedback and heart rate monitoring
+Efficacy of virtual reality in pain reduction in orthopaedic pediatric patients measured by patient feedback and heart rate monitoring

 Authors: Desai, Bhumit MD; Haber, Lawrence MD; Sarkar, Korak MD; Waldron, Sean MD; Nammour, Michael MD; Reese, Jeffrey MD.